Ugocode/Salary_Prediction_Project/README.md

 # Salary_Prediction_Project
-Prediction of salaries of a worker
+Prediction of salaries of a workers based on some information about their profile

+# File Guide

+Salary Prediction Model.ipynb : Where the data was preprocessed and the model created

+Test_features.csv : The test data

+Train_features.csv: The train data

+Train_salaries : The train salries data

 Major Project to predict the salaries of workers in diffrent fields of work.